Gregg Wallace apologises after backlash and says he will be taking ‘time out’

 “I wasn’t in a good headspace when I posted it, I’ve been under a huge amount of stress, a lot of emotion, I felt very alone, under siege yesterday when I posted it.

-It follows a backlash to the comments made on the weekend with Downing Street saying his response to the accusations was “inappropriate and misogynistic”.
+It follows a backlash to the comments made over the weekend with Downing Street saying his response to the accusations was “inappropriate and misogynistic”.

 The 60-year-old faces allegations from 13 people across a range of shows over a 17-year period, as reported by BBC News on Thursday, with many others sharing their experiences in recent days.